2003: Immunotherapy Focus on Brain Cancer

 $250,000 - Attacking the DNA That Replicates Cancer Cells

 UPDATE: Neuroblastoma is one of the most common childhood neoplasms, brain cancer.
-Her team previously reported a novel cancer which was significantly expressed in a broad range of cancer cells, but not in nonmalignant cells.
-Malkas and her research team designed a molecule to test this hypothesis.
+Dr. Malkas' team previously reported a novel cancer which was significantly expressed in a broad range of cancer cells, but not in nonmalignant cells.
+Dr. Malkas and her research team designed a molecule to test this hypothesis.
 Their investigation shows that this molecule selectively kills human neuroblastoma cells with very little toxicity to nonmalignant cells.
-They are working with pediatric oncologists to conduct pre-clinical testing.
+They are working with pediatric oncologists to conduct preclinical testing.

 2013: Merging of Eastern and Western Medicine

 John Hosei Yim, M.D., associate professor of surgery, performs breast and endocrine surgery, and conducts research for breast and endocrine cancer treatments.
-Yim works with natural compounds found in traditional Asian medicine, as well as superfoods such as blueberries, mushrooms, and soy.
-His laboratory has discovered a compound found in a Chinese root, baicalein, which activates a protein that causes cancer cells to kill themselves and makes them more susceptible to our immune systems.
+Dr. Yim works with natural compounds found in traditional Asian medicine, as well as superfoods such as blueberries, mushrooms, and soy.
+His laboratory has discovered a compound found in a Chinese root, baicalein, which activates a protein that causes cancer cells to kill themselves and makes them more susceptible to the person's immune systems.
 It can also inhibit cancer cell growth in glandular tissue including breast, prostate, ovary and even colon.
 According to his studies, tumors can shrink in mouse models, including those that are resistant to chemotherapy.
-Yim's therapy can combine with chemotherapy to shrink tumors even further, while lessening the toxicity of the chemotherapy.
+They have given baicalein both by injection and orally to mice with cancer in numerous models and have found a marked inhibition of growth of their tumors.
+Dr. Yim's therapy can combine with chemotherapy to shrink tumors even further, while lessening the toxicity of the chemotherapy.
+They discovered baicalein as a potent activator of IRF-1, which enhances the immune response against cancer cells and causes them to kill themselves (called apoptosis.)

-This compound will be given orally.
-City of Hope has a pharmaceutical plant on the campus that will manufacture the clinical grade baicalein pills which will eventually be given to patients being treated at City of Hope.
-The support from the BOG will provide the funds needed to manufacture these pills and allow for studies to confirm its safety and efficacy in tumor bearing mice, in preparation for Food and Drug Administration approval for clinical trials.
-The results of these studies will provide the foundation for further funding from the National Institute of Health or other organizations for merging Eastern and Western Medicine, which hopefully will result in more effective, less toxic, and perhaps even preventative treatments for cancer patients.
+Like no other institution, City of Hope will make these pills at the pharmaceutical plant on campus.
+They will manufacture the clinical grade baicalein pills which eventually will be given to patients being treated at City of Hope and allow for studies to confirm its safety and efficacy in tumor bearing mice, in preparation for Food and Drug Administration approval for clinical trials.

 2013: The Smart Bomb Approach to Curing HIV/AIDS

-John Rossi, Ph.D., professor, Molecular and Cellular Biology, and John C. Burnett, Ph.D., assistant research professor, Molecular and Cellular Biology, will be using this instrument to measure the levels of cancer markers and to test new therapeutics which may reduce the levels of cancer cells.
+John Rossi, Ph.D., Lidow Family Research Chair and professor of the Department of Molecular and Cellular Biology, and John C. Burnett, Ph.D., assistant research professor in the same department will be using this instrument to measure the levels of cancer markers and to test new therapeutics which may reduce the levels of cancer cells.

 Their findings will confirm that the agents can eradicate cancer and HIV in animal models.
 These important initial experiments will enable City of Hope to secure federal funding and prepare for the most critical step, human clinical trials with new therapeutics.

-The following doctors have all benefited from the Board of Governors grants towards their research.
-Their area of expertise covers cancer, immunotherapeutics, tumor immunology, surgery, oncology, hematology, neurological spine, hematopoietic cell transplantation and molecular/cellular biology.
+The following doctors have all benefited from the Board of Governors grants toward their research.
+Their area of expertise covers cancer, immunotherapeutics, tumor immunology, surgery, oncology, hematology, neurological spine, hematopoietic cell transplantation and molecular/cellular biology: